user1m/votingdapptut/Readme.md

             );
         };

-        //after we have an instance of the contract update the inital canidate votes
+        //after we have an instance of the contract update the initial candidate votes
         //recall that during deploying the contract we updated votes for Rama to 1 for (var i = 0; i < candidateNames.length; i++) {
             let name = candidateNames[i];